A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Mental and behavioural benefits

-Lowers stress and anxiety: Walking boosts feel-good chemicals, which helps nervous or reactive dogs relax and settle more easily.
+• Lowers stress and anxiety: Walking boosts feel-good chemicals, which help nervous or reactive dogs relax and settle more easily.

 Benefits for dog owners

-What are the factors influencing dog walker rates?
+What factors affect dog walker rates in Australia?

 Figuring out how much should dog walking cost depends on several moving parts, and each one can push the price up or down.
 Location, service inclusions, and even your dog’s specific needs all play a role, so it’s worth knowing what actually drives those numbers before comparing rates.